Welcome to the Small Biotechnology Business Coalition

-The Small Biotechnology Business Coalition (SBBC) is an advocacy organization for America’s small, innovative biotechnology and medical device companies.
-We advocate for government programs and policies that help small bio-tech firms bring innovative products and technologies to market, thereby creating sustainable economic and job growth, curing or mitigating many diseases, and ultimately reducing health care costs.
+The Small Biotechnology Business Coalition (SBBC) is an advocacy organization for America’s small, innovative biotechnology, health IT, diagnostics and medical device companies.
+We advocate for government programs and policies that help small bio-and health tech firms bring innovative products and technologies to market, thereby creating sustainable economic and job growth, curing or mitigating many diseases, and ultimately reducing health care costs.

 Commercialization of NIH funded R&D

-Our proposed Commercialization Advisory Councils would give small businesses a seat at the table in setting funding priorities at the largest institutes at the NIH.
+We have also proposed the creation of Commercialization Advisory Councils to give small businesses a seat at the table in setting funding priorities at the largest institutes at the NIH.
 These Councils would recommend the levels of SBIR allocations each year along with policies to improve the SBIR review process.
 The Councils would also ensure that adequate funding is allocated to academic researchers to reproduce and validate their discoveries in order to reduce the time and costs of small businesses that license technologies from universities.
 Click here to download details.